opensearch-project/documentation-website/_search-plugins/ubi/sql-queries.md

 ## Trending queries

-Trending queries can be found with either query below.
+Trending queries can be found with either following query.

 ### Server-side